Fcharan/WinlatorMali/README.md

 Remember Only Games With Directx9 And Below Support Have Chance Of Running.
 Directx 10,11,12 Have No Chance Of Running.

+Remember VirGL Is Universal This Means No Matter What Is Your Chipset It Is Going To Run.

+Remember Not Every Game You Try To Run Is Going Work.

 # Installation

 1. Download and install the APK from [GitHub Releases](https://github.com/Fcharan/WinlatorMali/releases)